Get Matched With Colleges

 Where Might You Work?

 While some surgeons perform operations on set schedules, many are called into operate on a moment's notice.
-No matter your specialty, you might have patients who experience emergencies and thus call you into surgery immediately.
-Your gastrointestinal practice might have a patient whose ulcers become inflamed and infected, requiring you to appear, ready to operate, in the middle of the night.
+No matter your specialty, you might have patients who experience emergencies and be called into surgery immediately.

 Potential Career Paths